-Tonight, Luis Martinez became the first athlete from the Central American country of Guatemala to compete in an Olympic swimming final.
+Tonight, L.C.
+Martinez became the first athlete from the Central American country of Guatemala to compete in an Olympic swimming final.

 A handful of Guatemalan swimmers had won their preliminary heats in the over 80 Olympic splashes since 1952, but none had advanced to the semi- or final rounds.

 L.C.
 Martinez Caps Guatemalan Dream with Olympic Final in 100 Fly

 A young L.C.
 Martinez had to establish his footing in a foreign land seven summers ago.
 With the goal of pursuing his education and swimming career, he came to the United States from Guatemala in 2013.

 By the following year, he had worked his way into a position at Missouri S&T. He had heard his coaches in the States talk about excellent programmes.